 \section{Related Work}

-\paragraph{Language–Driving Datasets.} Early efforts grounded natural-language commands and explanations in real driving scenes—e.g., Talk2Car \cite{deruyttere2019talk2car} for referred-object commands, the BDD-X \cite{kim2018bddx} explanation corpus, and BDD-OIA \cite{xu2020bdd-oia} for object-induced action with textual rationales.
-More recently, driving QA resources have scaled markedly: nuScenes-QA \cite{qian2024nuscenesqa} standardized multi-view urban driving VQA, while LingoQA \cite{marcu2024lingoqa} scaled short video scenarios with human truthfulness judging.
-Graph-structured chain-of-thoughts reasoning for driving was introduced by DriveLM \cite{cSima_2024_DriveLM}, which released DriveLM-Data on nuScenes and CARLA, and a GVQA protocol spanning perception, prediction, and planning.
-BEV-centric language benchmarks emerged to stress global scene and interaction reasoning (Talk2BEV-Bench \cite{choudhary2024talk2bev}, BEV-TSR \cite{tang2025bevtsr} text-to-scene retrieval, ChatBEV-QA \cite{xu2025chatbev} with 137k questions).
-End-to-end language supervision also appears inside instruction datasets like NuInstruct \cite{ding2024holisticnuinstruct} paired with BEV-Injected MLLMs.
-OmniDrive \cite{wang2025omnidrive} proposed a holistic language-driving dataset with counterfactual reasoning.
-Most of the above datasets focus on generic driving scene understanding and decision-making.
-Recently, nuScenes-SpatialQA \cite{kTian_2025_NuScenes-SpatialQA} benchmarked the spatial understanding capacity of various VLMs.
-While our SA-QA dataset is related in spirit, it focuses more on planning-oriented spatial reasoning and the modeling of interactions across LiDAR and vision modalities.
+\paragraph{Language–Driving Datasets.} Early work grounded natural-language commands and explanations in real driving scenes, \eg Talk2Car~\cite{deruyttere2019talk2car} for referred-object commands, the BDD-X~\cite{kim2018bddx} explanation corpus, and BDD-OIA~\cite{xu2020bdd-oia} for object-induced action with textual rationales.
+Recently, QA datasets have scaled substantially. nuScenes-QA~\cite{qian2024nuscenesqa} standardized multi-view urban driving VQA, while LingoQA~\cite{marcu2024lingoqa} extended short driving videos with human truthfulness evaluation.
+DriveLM \cite{cSima_2024_DriveLM} introduced graph-structured chain-of-thought reasoning and released DriveLM-Data on nuScenes and CARLA, along with a GVQA protocol spanning perception, prediction, and planning.
+BEV-centric benchmarks further emphasized global scene reasoning, including Talk2BEV-Bench \cite{choudhary2024talk2bev}, BEV-TSR \cite{tang2025bevtsr} for text-to-scene retrieval, and ChatBEV-QA \cite{xu2025chatbev}.
+Instruction-style supervision also appears in datasets such as NuInstruct \cite{ding2024holisticnuinstruct}, paired with BEV-injected MLLMs.
+OmniDrive~\cite{wang2025omnidrive} proposed a holistic language-driving dataset with counterfactual reasoning.
+Most prior datasets emphasize general scene understanding and decision-making.
+In contrast, nuScenes-SpatialQA \cite{kTian_2025_NuScenes-SpatialQA} specifically benchmarks spatial reasoning in VLMs.
+While our SA-QA dataset shares this motivation, it focuses more on planning-oriented spatial reasoning and cross-modal interaction between LiDAR and vision.